 Model 4 = 50mm including stem, 40mm excluding stem

 Your cup may be forced to sit lower due to the cervix location and the stem of the cup may protrude.
 In this case, we recommend you trim the stem of your JuJu as it may cause discomfort or irritate the labia.
 Please only trim the stem of your cup if you are comfortable with the removal of you JuJu at all stages of your cycle as your cervix may ‘retract’ towards the end of your cycle and be hard to reach.
 Only trim a small amount at a time; trimming off one node at a time then re-inserting after removing each node to check if it is at a comfortable length.

 For some people, their cervix is almost always high and for others, almost always low.

 These model wombs are anatomically correct in size, shape and weight.
-They show the non-menstruating uterus (pink) and the menstruating uterus (red).
+They show the non-menstruating uterus (pink) which weighs 12g and the size of a menstruating uterus (red) which weighs 23g.

-- Our bodies are all different and there’s a wide range of ‘normal’ in terms of our anatomical shape and size.
+- Our bodies are all different and there’s a wide range of ‘normal’ in terms of our vaginal anatomical shape and size.

 - During menstruation, your cervix is likely to sit lower.

 - During ovulation, your cervix is likely to sit higher.